canonical/ubuntu.com/templates/kubernetes/docs/cni-calico.md

 ## Deploying Charmed Kubernetes with Calico

-To deploy CDK with Calico, deploy the kubernetes-calico bundle:
+To deploy Charmed Kubernetes with Calico, deploy the kubernetes-calico bundle:

 ```bash
 juju deploy cs:~containers/kubernetes-calico
 ```

-The calico bundle is identical to the standard `charmed-kubernetes` bundle with the exception of replacing flannel with calico.
+The Calico bundle is identical to the standard `charmed-kubernetes` bundle with the exception of replacing Flannel with Calico.
 You can apply any customisation overlays that would apply to `charmed-kubernetes` to this bundle also.

 ## Calico configuration options